androidteacher/ftp_over_ping/README.md

 - exfil.sh: This program sends files **FROM the VICTIM** machine over the ICMP protocol.
 - listen.sh: This runs the tcpdump command and produces the output file data.dmp.
 - pyarray.py: This program parses through the data.dmp file.
-- rebuild.sh: This script runs pyarray, produces a file called hexout, and prints the recieved file in plaintext.
+- rebuild.sh: This script runs pyarray, produces a file called hexout, and prints the received file in plaintext.

 ## Directions: